psinha05/Blogging-Application/README.md

 About

 A blogging platform is a service that's used to create and manage a blog so that you can publish your ideas and words online.
 A full-stack blog written in Java using Spring Boot and Reactjs, all the user athentication happened at server end.
-Once user register into the application then need to sign up for the post of blogs.
+Once user register into the application then need to sign up for the post of blogs. ( Blog apps UI  component available at : https://github.com/prats5/react-blog-app)

 Used technologies for this application :
 Core java (oops , package , exception , lambda , stream api etc)